 This holiday season, believe in the power of your hopeful heart.

-Let’s join together and make sure that every homeless veteran, family, and individual can reach their potential and fully contribute to our community in the coming year.
+Let’s join together and make sure that every homeless veteran, family, and individual can reach their full potential in the coming year.

 $5 to share a warm meal

 $12 to give a personal hygiene kit

 $24 to offer a night of safe housing

 This holiday season, Besa is once again working to fill hungry bellies and sharing love with local seniors.
 We’re feeding people by staffing volunteers at local food pantries, packing and delivering meals to home-bound neighbors, and more.
 And in yet another year when our seniors have faced isolation, we’re rallying thousands of Secret Santas to buy holiday gifts for 2,000+ seniors through Adopt a Senior and our Amazon Wish List.
 For every $1 you give to Besa, we make $3 in community impact.
 Please consider a donation this holiday season so that we can continue responding to neighbors in need at www.givebesa.org/donate.